roboconf/roboconf.github.io/en/user-guide-snapshot/roboconf-commands.md

 # $(UUID) is a predefined variable that generates a random (unique) string.
 Define randomString = $(UUID)
 Create component as myInstance $(randomString) under /myRoot

+# $(SMART_INDEX) is a predefined variable to inject a smart index.
+# It is smart only when an instance path is given
+# Here, it will create "myInstance 1".
+# If "instance 1" was already existing, it would create "instance 2".
+Define smartName = myInstance $(SMART_INDEX) under /myRoot Create component as $(smartName) under /myRoot
+Deploy and start all $(smartName)

+# Here, it will create "myInstance 2".
+# We just override our previous variable.
+Define smartName = myInstance $(SMART_INDEX) under /myRoot Create component as $(smartIndex) under /myRoot
+Deploy and start all $(smartName)

+# No instance path => the index will always be ONE.
+# Here, it will create "sample 1".
+Define smartName = sample $(SMART_INDEX)
+Create component as $(smartName) under /myRoot

 # You can reuse your variables to define new ones.
 Define mtime_bis = $(mtime)_bis